Key Findings and Next Steps

 Organotin levels in sediment were highest in Burrard Inlet and Victoria Harbour but were also detected in more remote locations (e.g., Haida Gwaii).
 Of the mussel samples analyzed, organotins were only detected in Victoria Harbour and Pender Harbour (one sample in Phase 1; three samples in Phase 2).
 Given the widespread presence of tributyltin (TBT) documented in shellfish in southwestern British Columbia in the 1990s,1,2 these results suggest that while TBT and other organotins continue to persist in the marine environment, levels may be decreasing since implementation of the 2002 ban on anti-fouling paints in Canada.

 Legacy organochlorine pesticides were detected in samples coast wide.
 In sediment, the highest levels were found in Victoria Harbour, Burrard Inlet, Prince Rupert Harbour, and Esquimalt Harbour.
 In general, dichlorodiphenyltrichloroethane (DDT) was dominant in sediments.
 Levels of legacy pesticides in mussels were comparable among sites coast wide, with the highest levels measured in Victoria Harbour and Namu.
 DDT was dominant in mussels at most sites.
 These results highlight the persistence of organochlorine chemicals in the marine environment long after being banned, as well as possible new inputs from other parts of the world (where they are still in use) via atmospheric and oceanic transport.

 Current Use Pesticides

-Phase 2 of PollutionTracker will launch in early 2018.
-It will build on Phase 1 results at dedicated PollutionTracker sites, expand the project’s spatial coverage with additional new sites, and continue to lay the foundation for a coast-wide temporal trend analysis.
+Phase 3 of Pollution Tracker launched in 2021.
+It will build on Phase 1 and Phase 2 results at dedicated Pollution Tracker sites, expand the project’s spatial coverage and continue to lay the foundation for coast wide temporal and spatial trend analyses.